Writing on the Wall (Bucks Fizz album): Overview

 Writing on the Wall was a significant album in the Bucks Fizz catalogue for many reasons.
 Apart from being their final studio album, it was also the only one to feature newly recruited member Shelley Preston, who replaced Jay Aston a year before.
 It was also their first album on record label Polydor after their 5-year contract with RCA expired.

 Despite this, the album contained three of its ten tracks from the RCA days.
 These were the first two singles, "You and Your Heart so Blue" and "Magical", along with a remix of "I Hear Talk", which was featured on their 1984 album of the same name, but included here as it had since become a big hit in the clubs in both the UK and US.

 The biggest selling point of the album was the top ten comeback hit "New Beginning (Mamba Seyra)", released in May 1986.
 The song become their first big hit in some time and received some of their biggest critical acclaim.
 The group elected to release a cover version as the follow-up — a reworking of Stephen Stills' "Love the One You're With".
 The song stalled outside the top 40 and the next single, "Keep Each Other Warm", also failed to sell well.

+The album, released in November 1986, could not sustain the comeback success of the "New Beginning" single and, despite positive reviews, didn't make a great impression on the charts.
+Because of this, a planned early 1987 single release of "Love in a World Gone Mad" was shelved.
+For member Mike Nolan, the title of the album was apt as he later stated "I didn't like the album at all, I hated it.
+It was all starting to fall apart for some reason.
+It just wasn't blending right."
+Of this period, member Cheryl Baker said "the later stuff was too Bobby heavy.
+[The producers found it] easier to just put Bobby in, do a vocal and then put some backing vocals on.
+The big successes of Bucks Fizz were the two-boy, two-girl thing.
+That really worked well."